Luc-Mcgrady/Anki-Search-Stats-Extended/readme.md

 ## Development

-Building this with make addon works on linux and will probably work on mac
+Building this with make works on linux and will probably work on mac

 ### Cloning the Repository